 I soon began to see that small flicker of light at the end of the tunnel become larger.
 Without my noticing, I had begun to feel less numb and more alive.
 It was a gradual process, but at some point, I began to feel more and more sanguine.
 In fact, the emptiness I had felt had now become a place of hope and an opportunity to create a new path or “thing” in my life as I began to believe that there could be “life after death.”

 The key here is to never give up on yourself.
 I never gave up on the fact that I could get through the sadness, the crying, the mourning, and the hollow feelings.
 I could experience life without my life being tinged by sadness.
 This took many, many, months and years to achieve, but I did it and you can too.
-You can read more on my journey to a new normal in this blog article.

 A year or so after my husband passed away, a former colleague of mine lost her husband suddenly.
 I stopped in to pay my respects and she asked how I’d gotten from the early stages of grief to the present.
 I told her that I started mourning right away.
 She wanted to know what she could expect.
 I asked her how she felt at that moment, just hours since her husband had passed.
 She said she felt numb, and my reply was that this was stage one.